Muscle Tear

 A muscle tear is an acute injury caused by a laceration of the muscle cells/fibres and or tendon to which the muscle is attached to.

-Overload muscles are common to find in repetitive movement, and or when a muscle is overcompensating, due to a weak pattern.
+Weak muscles are common in repetitive movement or when a muscle overcompensates due to a fragile pattern.

-For example, tearing a hamstring is really common when the Gluteal Firing pattern is not correct.
+For example, tearing a hamstring is expected when the Gluteal Firing pattern is incorrect.

-This type of injury is common in sports activities but can happen also within a home environment, by lifting a box the wrong way or during garden activities.
+This type of injury is common in sports activities.
+Still, it can also happen within a home environment by lifting a box incorrectly or during garden activities.

 Grade 1 muscle tear is the mildest one.

-As per this case, only a small amount of muscle cells have been torn.
+As per this case, only a few muscle cells have been torn.

 Symptoms are like: